Investors Sell Alibaba Group (BABA) on Strength (BABA)

-Investors sold shares of Alibaba Group Holding Ltd (NYSE:BABA) on strength during trading on Monday. $503.63 million flowed into the stock on the tick-up and $573.69 million flowed out of the stock on the tick-down, for a money net flow of $70.06 million out of the stock.
-Of all stocks tracked, Alibaba Group had the 31st highest net out-flow for the day.
-Alibaba Group traded up $3.35 for the day and closed at $143.10
+Traders sold shares of Alibaba Group Holding Ltd (NYSE:BABA) on strength during trading hours on Tuesday. $560.51 million flowed into the stock on the tick-up and $630.31 million flowed out of the stock on the tick-down, for a money net flow of $69.80 million out of the stock.
+Of all stocks tracked, Alibaba Group had the 26th highest net out-flow for the day.
+Alibaba Group traded up $3.69 for the day and closed at $146.79

-BABA has been the subject of a number of research reports.
-MKM Partners dropped their target price on shares of Alibaba Group to $270.00 and set a “buy” rating for the company in a report on Wednesday, September 12th.
-Zacks Investment Research raised shares of Alibaba Group from a “strong sell” rating to a “hold” rating in a report on Monday, October 8th.
-HSBC initiated coverage on shares of Alibaba Group in a report on Wednesday, September 12th.
-They issued a “buy” rating for the company.
-Deutsche Bank set a $189.00 target price on shares of Alibaba Group and gave the stock a “buy” rating in a report on Wednesday, October 10th.
-Finally, Goldman Sachs Group increased their target price on shares of Alibaba Group from $241.00 to $247.00 and gave the stock a “buy” rating in a report on Wednesday, October 3rd.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating, twenty-six have assigned a buy rating and two have given a strong buy rating to the stock.
-The stock currently has an average rating of “Buy” and a consensus price target of $213.53.
+BABA has been the subject of several analyst reports.
+Goldman Sachs Group increased their price objective on Alibaba Group from $241.00 to $247.00 and gave the stock a “buy” rating in a research report on Wednesday, October 3rd.
+Jefferies Financial Group set a $208.00 price objective on Alibaba Group and gave the stock a “buy” rating in a research report on Wednesday, October 10th.
+Deutsche Bank set a $189.00 price objective on Alibaba Group and gave the stock a “buy” rating in a research report on Wednesday, October 10th.
+Barclays set a $210.00 price objective on Alibaba Group and gave the stock a “buy” rating in a research report on Wednesday, October 10th.
+Finally, Morgan Stanley lowered their price objective on Alibaba Group from $240.00 to $220.00 and set a “buy” rating for the company in a research report on Tuesday, October 9th.
+One research analyst has rated the stock with a sell rating, one has given a hold rating, twenty-six have assigned a buy rating and two have given a strong buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus target price of $213.35.

-Alibaba Group (NYSE:BABA) last released its earnings results on Friday, November 2nd.
-The specialty retailer reported $1.01 earnings per share for the quarter, beating analysts’ consensus estimates of $0.82 by $0.19.
-The business had revenue of $12.40 billion during the quarter, compared to the consensus estimate of $12.51 billion.
-Alibaba Group had a net margin of 19.33% and a return on equity of 12.99%.
+Alibaba Group (NYSE:BABA) last announced its quarterly earnings data on Friday, November 2nd.
+The specialty retailer reported $1.01 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.82 by $0.19.
+The business had revenue of $12.40 billion for the quarter, compared to analysts’ expectations of $12.51 billion.
+Alibaba Group had a return on equity of 12.99% and a net margin of 19.33%.
 The company’s revenue for the quarter was up 49.6% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $1.29 EPS.
-Equities research analysts anticipate that Alibaba Group Holding Ltd will post 3.48 earnings per share for the current year.
+During the same period last year, the firm earned $1.29 earnings per share.
+Research analysts expect that Alibaba Group Holding Ltd will post 3.48 EPS for the current fiscal year.

-A number of large investors have recently added to or reduced their stakes in the business.
-Baillie Gifford & Co. grew its position in shares of Alibaba Group by 1.4% during the 3rd quarter.
-Baillie Gifford & Co. now owns 45,321,627 shares of the specialty retailer’s stock worth $7,467,191,000 after buying an additional 619,951 shares during the period.
-Vanguard Group Inc. grew its position in shares of Alibaba Group by 2.3% during the 3rd quarter.
-Vanguard Group Inc. now owns 37,571,661 shares of the specialty retailer’s stock worth $6,190,307,000 after buying an additional 849,659 shares during the period.
-Vanguard Group Inc grew its position in shares of Alibaba Group by 2.3% during the 3rd quarter.
-Vanguard Group Inc now owns 37,571,661 shares of the specialty retailer’s stock worth $6,190,307,000 after buying an additional 849,659 shares during the period.
-Capital Research Global Investors grew its position in shares of Alibaba Group by 8.5% during the 3rd quarter.
-Capital Research Global Investors now owns 21,413,445 shares of the specialty retailer’s stock worth $3,528,079,000 after buying an additional 1,670,726 shares during the period.
-Finally, OppenheimerFunds Inc. grew its position in shares of Alibaba Group by 8.5% during the 3rd quarter.
-OppenheimerFunds Inc. now owns 17,124,364 shares of the specialty retailer’s stock worth $2,821,410,000 after buying an additional 1,345,385 shares during the period.
-38.62% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Cohen & Steers Inc. raised its stake in shares of Alibaba Group by 112.6% in the third quarter.
+Cohen & Steers Inc. now owns 287 shares of the specialty retailer’s stock valued at $47,000 after acquiring an additional 152 shares in the last quarter.
+Csenge Advisory Group acquired a new stake in shares of Alibaba Group in the third quarter valued at $63,000.
+IMS Capital Management acquired a new stake in shares of Alibaba Group in the third quarter valued at $82,000.
+Honkamp Krueger Financial Services Inc. acquired a new stake in shares of Alibaba Group in the third quarter valued at $107,000.
+Finally, AlphaMark Advisors LLC raised its stake in shares of Alibaba Group by 468.8% in the third quarter.
+AlphaMark Advisors LLC now owns 910 shares of the specialty retailer’s stock valued at $150,000 after acquiring an additional 750 shares in the last quarter.
+Institutional investors and hedge funds own 38.62% of the company’s stock.

+TRADEMARK VIOLATION NOTICE: “Investors Sell Alibaba Group (BABA) on Strength (BABA)” was originally published by Macon Daily and is owned by of Macon Daily.
+If you are accessing this story on another website, it was illegally copied and republished in violation of United States and international copyright laws.
+The correct version of this story can be viewed at https://macondaily.com/2019/01/08/investors-sell-alibaba-group-baba-on-strength-baba-2.html.

 About Alibaba Group (NYSE:BABA)